 “I hate Mondays.” – never in the history of time have we related to something as much as we do than with that phrase.
 The phrase is commonly used by the feline philosopher that is Garfield and it’s funny how most people can relate to a cartoon cat more than they can to the people that are actually around them.

 I’m Emma, a recently turned 28-year-old, originally from Edinburgh.
 Since then I’ve been a bit of a nomad and called Glasgow, Manchester, and now Leeds, home.
 I live with my boyfriend, Archer, and our very beautiful squishy-faced cat, Lady.

-A Candlelight at the end of the cottageCategories: Entertainment & Culture, Shopping & Lifestyle
+A Candlelight at the end of the cottageCategories: Community, Shopping & Lifestyle

 Childhood cancer is a topic that few of us can comfortably discuss, but for families with a diagnosis, the isolation takes on a whole new meaning.
 Children may stand a significantly greater chance of recovery, but alleviating the emotional and financial repercussions of treatment, with little to no external support, is a burden itself.

 Sometimes it can take a lifetime to create positive change.
 Often it can take another to affirm it.
 Now here we are, a hundred years on from a famously significant step, and we’ve still not made it.
 Gender equality, to state the bleeding’ obvious, hasn’t happened.
 But once again, the good people are standing up, and continually, the world will progress; towards fairness and towards inclusivity.
 So, in this issue, we celebrate the vital contribution contribution of women in Leeds, from a heroic past, through an essential present, to a hopeful future.